 Things for Parents to Know:

 Bring everything you might need.
 Your child needs to be sunscreened up 20-30 minutes prior to getting to the beach.
-We cannot touch your child to help them apply/reapply sunscreen.
+We want to minimize touching your child's face to help them apply/reapply sunscreen.
 Please have them well-fed and well-watered.
 Bring a filled reusable water bottle so they don’t need to use public facilities.
-Snacks are great if they’ll want them.
-However, there will be absolutely no sharing allowed.
-We will have emergency supplies, and that’s exactly what they’re for: emergencies.
+Snacks are great if they will want them.
+There will be absolutely no sharing allowed.
+We always have emergency supplies, and that’s exactly what they are for: emergencies.

-Take your kids temperatures, and be mindful of your activity outside of surf academy.
-If you have been exposed, please don’t come to practice.
+Take your kids temperatures, and be mindful of your activity outside of Surf Academy.
+If you have been exposed to COVID-19, please don’t come to practice/camp.
 If you are having any symptoms, please don’t come to practice.
-Parents will be expected to take their kids temperatures daily before coming to practice.
+Parents will be expected to take their kids temperatures daily before coming to the beach.
 Also, make sure to clean out your wetsuits between sessions, and of course shower yourself too.
-It is not recommended to use the beach showers for any of this.